Medical Policy: 02.04.69

 DNA-based prognostic testing for adolescent idiopathic scoliosis (AIS) is considered investigational.

 At the current time, there is a lack of evidence in the peer-reviewed medical literature to confirm the clinical utility and validity of DNA-based testing for adolescent idiopathic scoliosis (AIS).
-There is no direct evidence demonstrating that the use of this test results in changes in management of AIS that would improve outcomes.
+There is no direct evidence demonstrating that the use of this test results in changes in management of adolescent idiopathic scoliosis (AIS) that would improve outcomes.
 In addition, the value of early identification and intervention(s) for individuals at risk for progression of AIS is unclear.
 Further research of both clinical utility and validity is needed.
+The evidence is insufficient to determine the effects of the technology on health outcomes.

 To report provider services, use appropriate CPT* codes, Alpha Numeric (HCPCS level 2) codes, Revenue codes and / or diagnosis codes.